 Learn more about our camps from USA Cycling Junior Program Manager Billy Innes in the video below:

-Registration for the USA Cycling Regional Talent ID Camps is now available.
+Registration for the USA Cycling Regional Talent ID Camps will be available shortly.
 To register for a camp, sign in to your USA Cycling account and click on the "Event Finder" tab and select "Search Events".
 There you will be able to search the camps for registration.
 Registration for each camp closes one week prior to that camp's start.

 How to Automatically Qualify for the USA Cycling Development Camps